AshleyHart12/redux_counter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Description:
-This is a simple Redux Counter as I learn how to implement redux into React
+This is a simple Redux Counter as I learn how to implement Redux into React

 ![giphy demonstration](https://media.giphy.com/media/Rjf4oXbvTSKGXJumhK/giphy.gif)